-If you stick your money in a high-yield savings account, it’s going to grow faster than it would have just a few months ago.
+If you stick your money in a high yield savings account, it’s going to grow faster than it would have even just at the beginning of this year.
 And although that probably won’t keep pace with current inflation, it helps to build a safety net.

 Get settled in for the long haul